wayspurrchen/beamp/README.md

 ## Using it

 Want to use it?
-You can clone the repo then run:
+You'll need [Node.js](nodejs.org/) and at least version 0.12.
+Once you have it, you can clone the repo then run:

 ```
+cd path/to/repo
+npm install
-node path/to/repo/index.js --file input.dat --out out.bmp
+node ./index.js --file input.dat --out out.bmp
 ```

 Options: